What is the current identity column value in my table?

 You probably have an identity column defined in some, or a lot of your SQL Server tables.
-But do you know how to check the identify value information for one of your tables?
+But do you know how to check the identity value information for one of your tables?
 If not, then here is how you do it.

 To check the last identity value information for your table you can run the following command: